tuiwidgets/tuiwidgets/doc/ZWindowFacet.rst

    .. rst-class:: tw-virtual
    .. cpp:function:: bool isManuallyPlaced() const

-      If this function returns true, the window will be considered as manually placed and automatic placement will be disabled.
+      If this function returns :cpp:expr:`true`, the window will be considered as manually placed and automatic placement will be disabled.

-      The base class always returns the last value passed to :cpp:func:`void setManuallyPlaced(bool manual)` or true if that function was not called yet.
+      The base class always returns the last value passed to :cpp:func:`void setManuallyPlaced(bool manual)` or :cpp:expr:`true` if that function was not called yet.

    .. rst-class:: tw-virtual
    .. cpp:function:: void autoPlace(const QSize &available, ZWidget *self)